 I am also co-director of PRYDE (the Program for Research on Youth Development and Engagement).
 The aim of PRYDE is to link science and service in innovative ways by involving 4-H communities in basic and applied research to promote positive youth development.

-My program of research can be viewed as following two paths.
+My research follows two paths.
 The first investigates why having a sense of self-direction – or purpose in life – serves as a psychological resource for those who cultivate it.
-Specifically, my research tests the extent to which purpose is a (a) contributor to positive adjustment and (b) source of protection in the face of stress and challenge.
+Specifically, I conduct studies testing the extent to which purpose (a) contributes to positive adjustment and (b) serves as a source of protection in the face of stress and challenge.
 A second path examines how notions of race are incorporated into one’s sense of self (i.e., racial identification) and potentially shape perceptions of everyday encounters.
-My work in this area has primarily focused on the psychological adjustment of ethnic minorities and examines (a) how race-related experiences are related to adjustment and (b) whether racial identity might either amplify or lessen the impact of these experiences.
+My work in this area has focused on the psychological adjustment of ethnic minorities and examines (a) how race-related experiences are related to adjustment and (b) whether racial identity might either amplify or lessen the impact of these experiences.
 I believe the importance of this work lies in the potential to identify sources of resilience capable of improving the well-being of vulnerable and often marginalized populations.

 - HD 4860 - Nearest Neighbor: Translational Research with New York 4-H

 - HD 1170 - Adolescence and Emerging Adulthood